nishi2go/maximo-liberty-docker/README.md

 The database deployment a.k.a maxinst and updatedb will be executed on the docker build time by default.
 It reduces to the initial start-up time, but longer the build time.
 When you want to switch the behavior to deploy the database schema on runtime, run the following procedures before building the images.

-##### Procedures to switch deploy db on runtime.
+#### Procedures to switch deploy database schemas on runtime.

 1. Uncomment the maximo section in ```docker-compose.yml```.
 2. Change ```deploy_db_on_build``` to no in ```build.args```.
 3. Run the build command.
 4. Change the values of ``` GEN_MAXIMO_PROPERTIES ``` to ``` no ``` in ``` docker-compose.yml ```

-## Skip the database deployment in build the maxdb container by using Db2 bakup image.
+## Skip the database deployment during the maxdb container building time by using a Db2 backup image.

-[Maxinst program](http://www-01.ibm.com/support/docview.wss?uid=swg21314938) supports to initialize and create a Maximo database that called during the "deployConfiguration" process in the Maximo installer.
+[Maxinst program](http://www-01.ibm.com/support/docview.wss?uid=swg21314938) supports to initialize and create a Maximo database that is called during the "deployConfiguration" process in the Maximo installer.
 This process is painfully slow because it creates more than a thousand tables from scratch.
 To skip the process, you can use a backup database image to restore during the build time in a maxdb container image.

 #### Procedures: